-For contracts completed as of December 31, 2017, revenue was recognized in accordance with ASC 605 and other superseded standards.
+For contracts completed as of December 31, 2017, revenue was recognized in accordance with ASC 605 and other standards which have been superseded for subsequent fiscal years.
 The Company applied ASU 606 using the modified retrospective approach for all contracts in process as of January 1, 2018.